jmax-fearless/search-gov/README.markdown

 Example:

-1. Schedule a delayed job:
+1. Schedule a delayed job: `SitemapMonitorJob.set(wait: 5.minutes).perform_later`

-`MyJob.set(wait: 30.seconds).perform_later(args)`

-2. Run the resque-scheduler rake task:

-`rake resque:scheduler`

-3. Check the 'Scheduled' tab in Resque web (see above) to see your job.
+3. Check the 'Delayed' tab in [Resque web](http://0.0.0.0:5678/delayed) to see your job.

 # Performance
 We use New Relic to monitor our site performance, especially on search requests.
 If you are doing something around search, make